Top 10 Gated Communities in DFW (2026)

 What Makes DFW Gated Communities Worth the Investment?

 Property values in gated communities typically appreciate faster than surrounding areas.
 In 2023, gated community homes in Plano appreciated 12% compared to 8% for non-gated properties.
 This premium stems from limited inventory, exclusive amenities, and the prestige factor that attracts high-net-worth buyers.
+It’s simple supply and demand.

 Which Gated Communities Offer the Best School Districts?

 Plano ISD serves numerous gated communities in west Plano, where homes in neighborhoods like Willow Bend and Los Rios enjoy both privacy and academic excellence.
 These districts consistently produce National Merit Scholars and offer specialized STEM programs that attract tech industry families.
+I’ve worked with several families who relocated from Silicon Valley specifically because they could get a better home, better schools, and a lower cost of living all at once.
+You can’t beat that.

 How Much Do DFW Gated Community Homes Cost in 2026?